Industry and Careers

 According to the Project Management Institute (PMI)®, “earning a professional credential through PMI means that one has demonstrated the appropriate education and/or professional experience; passed a rigorous examination; agreed to abide by a professional code of conduct; and committed to maintaining their active credential through meeting continuing certification requirements.
 PMI professional credentials – available to members of the Institute and non-members alike – are widely recognized and accepted throughout the world as evidence of a proven level of education, knowledge and experience in project management.”

 How long does it take to complete the certificate?

 Most students take two to three years to complete the certificate.
-Toronto Metropolitan University requires that you complete the certificate within six years of your first registration in the certificate program.
+Toronto Metropolitan University requires that you complete the certificate within five years of your first registration in the certificate program.
 You may also enrol in the PM Fast Track to complete six of the eight courses required for the certificate over 14 weeks in the Spring/Summer term.

 Can I fast track completing this certificate?

 By following an intensive schedule, it is possible to earn the certificate in two consecutive terms by taking three courses in the first term and five courses in the second term.

 Sample Schedule (General Stream) – Starting in the Fall Term*

 Sample Schedule (General Stream) – Starting in the Winter Term*

 CKPM 203 – Online